Skip to main content

 #

-And yes - 8 degrees are not an Arctic disaster, of course.
+And yes, 8 degrees are not an Arctic disaster, of course.
 But if you live in Paraguay or stay here for a longer time, you quickly notice that temperatures feel different here.
 Your own sense of temperature changes.
 In the first year, depending on your personal feeling, you may still find it all quite pleasant and smile at the comments from people who have lived here longer.
 But after a few years, you are grateful for a fleece jacket in the morning, even at 15 degrees.

 One reason is simply that weather changes in Paraguay can happen very quickly.
 Yesterday it was 33 degrees and sunny, tomorrow 20 degrees and rain.
 Most of the time, there is no long, gentle transition.
-It feels more as if autumn suddenly arrived.
+It feels more as if fall suddenly arrived.
 And when you have been used to light clothing, open windows and sometimes even a fan or air conditioning at night for weeks, 8 or 10 degrees at night suddenly make a very clear statement.
 On top of that, the change from the warm north wind to the cold south wind is no small thing, because that south wind feels icy.

 Many houses in Paraguay are also built more for heat.
 Large rooms, covered areas around the house, tiled floors, lots of air, little insulation.
 In summer, that is often an advantage.
 On a cold night, though, you notice very quickly where the wind comes through.
-Then, even in autumn, you often get that typical Paraguay mix in the morning: first cold feet on the tiled floor, then hot coffee or cocido in your hand, breathing in the clear air outside, and later during the day it gets warm enough again to work in the garden.
+Then, even in fall, you often get that typical Paraguay mix in the morning: first cold feet on the tiled floor, then hot coffee or cocido in your hand, breathing in the clear air outside, and later during the day it gets warm enough again to work in the garden.

 Actually, it is beautiful weather.
 You just have to switch gears in time.